jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 ##### Brainstorm 5 : Definitive brainstorm

-I will start improvising the parser code soon.
-I will no longer write out the theory behind it.
+I might start improvising the parser code soon.
+I might no longer write out the theory behind it.

 The following statements are detected by keyword: